tplinderoth/cichlids/callset/README.md

 ### Updates

-**13.05.2020**
+**13.05.2020.**
-Ancestral allele inference based on parsimony using the ougroups *Simochromis diagramma*, *Neolamprologus brichardi*, and *Oreochromis niloticus*.
+Ancestral allele inference based on parsimony using the outgroups *Simochromis diagramma*, *Neolamprologus brichardi*, and *Oreochromis niloticus*.
 Updated all-variant and biallelic VCFs to version 1.2.